Guillermo Miller: Return to Peru

 On Nicolas' return because of ill health, English merchant William Lowthian Green acted as consul until William W. F. Synge (1826–1891), could finally be sent as a permanent official replacement.

 Miller died in Callao October 31, 1861, aged 65, and was initially buried in the Old British Cemetery, Bellavista.
 In the 1920s, his body was transferred to the Panteon de los Proceres, the final resting place for the heroes of the War of Independence.

 There is a house in Markham College named after him.

+There is a street in Wingham, England named after him.
+A plaque, presented by the Peruvian government in 2006, is inside St. Mary's Church.